Mago281/Web-Scraping-Project-using-HTML-CSS-/README.md

 Part 2: Scrape and Analyse Mars Weather Data
 --------------------------------------------

-In the Jupyter notebook part_2_mars_weather, the HTML table was extracted into a Pandas DataFrame using either Pandas or Splinter and Beautiful Soup.
-The scraped data was analysed to answer the following questions:
+Within the Jupyter notebook 'part_2_mars_weather', the HTML table was meticulously extracted into a Pandas DataFrame employing either Pandas or Splinter integrated with Beautiful Soup.

+Subsequently, the scraped data was meticulously analyzed to address the following inquiries:

   •	How many months exist on Mars?

-      o	12 months
+      o	There are 12 months on Mars.

-  •	How many Martian days of data are there?
+  •	How many Martian days of data are there ?

-      o	1,867 days
+      o	There are 1,867 days of Martian data available.

-The data was analysed further to answer the following questions, and a data visualisations were created to support each answer:
+Moreover, the data underwent further scrutiny to address the subsequent questions, supplemented with data visualizations for each response:

   •	Which months, on average, have the lowest and the highest temperatures on Mars?